haseena97/credit_score_proj/README.md

 > **Step 2.
 Prediction:** Predict credit score of retailers by using output from Step 1.
 - Built a client facing API using flask
 - Created a Tableau dashboard on [retailer purchasing habits](https://public.tableau.com/views/rfm_16624639585820/Dashboard1?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link)
+- Provide solutions for each credit score cluster

 ## Codes and Resources Used
 **Python Version:** Python 3.9<br>